joelparkerhenderson/wordbooks/pages/icebreaker-questions/index.md

 * Facilitation: Icebreaker questions are often facilitated by a group leader or facilitator.
 The facilitator can help to guide the conversation and ensure that everyone has an opportunity to share.

 * Appropriateness: It is important to consider the appropriateness of icebreaker questions when using them in a group setting.
 Questions should be respectful and inclusive, and should not make anyone feel uncomfortable or singled out.

-Icebreaker questions can be a valuable tool for promoting open communication and creating a sense of community in a group setting.
-By providing a safe and comfortable space for people to share a bit about themselves, icebreaker questions can help to foster positive relationships and encourage collaboration.